 Michigan Botanical Club - Great Lakes Chapter

-The Great Lakes Chapter serves members throughout the State of Michigan and the surrounding States in the Great Lakes area.
-We also have members in Canada, and several States beyond the Great Lakes basin.
-Members typically join GLC to subscribe to our peer-reviewed journal, "The Michigan Botanist- A Journal of Great Lakes Botany" which is published twice a year.
+The Great Lakes Chapter serves members throughout Michigan and the surrounding states in the Great Lakes basin.
+We also have members in Canada, and several States beyond the Great Lakes area.
+Members typically join GLC to subscribe to our peer-reviewed journal, "The Great Lakes Botanist, " a Journal of North American Botany, which is published twice a year.
 Your membership also includes a subscription to the spring and summer newsletter, the "Arisaema".
-Members are invited to attend the Fall Botanical Foray, which is a weekend event of field trips, lectures, and workshops focused on the botanical features of the area.
-This year's Foray was held over Labor Day Weekend in Kalamazoo, MI.
-Details of the foray can be found on the Forays and Meetings page.
+Members are invited to attend the Spring Botanical Foray, which is a weekend event of field trips, lectures, and workshops focused on the botanical features of the area.
+This year's Foray will be held over Memorial Day Weekend in St. Ignace, MI.
+Details of the foray can be found on the Forays and Meetings page in April.

 Congratulations to Meg Kargul (left) and Tecoria Strothers (right), who are recipients of the 2016 Student Foray Awards.
 Both students are currently attending Michigan State University.